 The inside of your mouth is delicate, so mouth injuries, such as biting the inside

 too hard, also seem to bring on canker sores.

 Anybody can get a canker sore and they may run in families, which means that if

 your mom or dad gets canker sores, you might get them too.

-Cold sores (fever blisters) are
+Cold sores (fever blisters)

-nostrils of the nose.
+inside the nostrils of the nose.
 Unlike canker sores, those sores are contagious.